dluismendezpy/chat-room-2-django-app/README.md

 ### To clone this repository, type in your terminal:
 `git clone https://github.com/dluismendezpy/chat-room-2-django-app.git`

+### Usage
+- Enter a chat room name
+- Enter a username and submit
+- If you wish, you can open another tab in the browser and enter the current name of the chat room and start talking simultaneously
+- To close the room you can press the button LogOut ChatRoom
+- The ChatBoot is not completely finished yet

 ### Type in your terminal:
 Redis server: `redis-server`